2 | Joko-to (上古刀)

 Preface

-This is a series of entry-level lectures of the Japanese sword and its history for those who are interested in studying Japanese art swords.
+This book is a series of introductory lectures on Japanese swords and their history for those interested in studying Japanese art swords.

-The Japanese sword was basically designed as a weapon, but Japanese swordsmiths imbued qualities of grace and beauty into the blades as well as functional superiority.
-The intricate patterns of surface and texture formed by their highly developed forging and tempering techniques were used only in Japan.
-In the past, the Japanese looked at the swords as a spiritual symbol of Samurai, temples, and shrines.
-Nowadays, the Japanese regard swords as a cultural art object made of steel.
+The Japanese sword was originally created as a weapon, but Japanese swordsmiths infused blades with qualities of grace and beauty as well as functional superiority.
+The intricate patterns on the surface and textures formed by their highly developed forging and tempering techniques were used only in Japan.
+In the past, the Japanese regarded swords as spiritual symbols of the samurai, temples, and shrines.
+Today, Japanese people view swords as cultural art objects made of steel.

-Varieties of the appearance of swords are closely related to historical events.
-Textures, contours, and tempering designs are characteristics of a particular school (Den 伝) of swordsmiths.
-This is a series of lectures that discuss each period’s history then talk about the swordsmiths’ schools that were active in a particular province at the time.
-Because of that, each section starts with the history of the time.
-It is necessary to discuss the history to see the flow of the events that affected the swords’ shape and style.
+The variety in the appearances of swords is closely related to historical events.
+Textures, contours, and tempering designs are characteristic of a particular school (Den 伝) of swordsmiths.
+This series of lectures discusses the history of each period and then talks about the swordsmith schools active in a particular province at that time.
+Therefore, each section starts with the history of that period.
+It is necessary to discuss the history to understand the flow of events that shaped the design and style of swords.

-Since the subject matter covers many centuries, I will concentrate more on “Ko-to” (古 刀), which appeared from the Heian period (平安時代 794 – 1185) until the end of the Sengoku period (戦国時代 16th cent).
+Since the subject matter spans many centuries, I will focus more on “ko-to” (古刀), which appeared during the Heian period (平安時代 794 – 1185) until the end of the Sengoku period (戦国時代 16th cent.).
 These lectures will be discussed with my illustrations and photos of swords from my father’s collection* and the Sano Museum Catalogue**.
 Also, I referenced the book, “Nihon-to no Okite to Tokucho (日本刀の掟と特徴: The Rules and Characteristics of Japanese Sword)” by Mr. Honami Koson.
-This is the book my sword teacher, Mori Sensei, used as the textbook in his class.
-Other referenced books are, “Token no Mikata (刀剣のみかた: The Way to Look at Swords)” by Mr. Yuichi Hiroi whom I have known since my intern days in the Japanese Sword Museum, “Nihonto Taikan (日本刀大鑑),” “Nihonto Koza (日本刀講座),” and several more.
-The detailed information on those Referenced books is in the bibliography.
+This is the book my sword instructor, Mori Sensei, used as a textbook for his class.
+Other referenced books are “Token no Mikata (刀剣のみかた: The Way to Look at Swords)” by Mr. Yuichi Hiroi, whom I have known since my internship days at the Japanese Sword Museum, as well as “Nihonto Taikan (日本刀大鑑),” “Nihonto Koza (日本刀講座),” and several others.
+Detailed information about these reference books can be found in the bibliography.

 Biography

 I was born and raised in Minato-ku, Tokyo, Japan.
-Then we moved to Kamakura in my late teens.
+Later, we moved to Kamakura during my late teens.
 Currently, I live in Los Angeles.
-I graduated from Meiji University and received a bachelor’s degree in literature and a curatorship license.
-The required internship for the curator license was done at Nihon Bijutsu Token Hozon Kyokai (日本美術刀剣保存協会: The Japanese Sword Museum, often called NBTHK) in Tokyo.
-Also, I graduated from the California State University of Northridge and received a bachelor’s degree in Economics.
+I graduated from Meiji University with a bachelor’s degree in literature and a curatorship license.
+The required internship for the curator license was completed at the Nihon Bijutsu Token Hozon Kyokai (日本美術刀剣保存協会: The Japanese Sword Museum, often referred to as NBTHK) in Tokyo.
+I also graduated from California State University, Northridge, earning a bachelor’s degree in economics.

 My father owned a manufacturing company that dealt with metal.
-As his hobby, he had collected Japanese swords and other types of Japanese art objects.
-He was one of the administrators of Nihon Bijutu Token Hozon Kyokai.
-He had been long deceased.
+As a hobby, he collected Japanese swords and other types of Japanese art objects.
+He was one of the administrators of the Nihon Bijutsu Token Hozon Kyokai.
+He has long since passed away.

-Also, I studied the swords with my father since he kept many swords in our house.
-Some photos of his swords are in pages of many chapters in this book.
+I also studied swords with my father, who kept many swords in our house.
+Some photos of his swords appear throughout this book.

-*My father took the photos of his swords; those were his swords when the photos were taken.
+*My father took photos of his swords; these were his swords at the time the photos were taken.
+After his death, they are no longer in our family’s possession.